smart-on-fhir/health-cards-tests/demo-portals/docs/developerDocs.md

 The __Fhir Bundle__ above is inserted into a Verifiable Credential (VC) structure.
 The issuer field `iss` is set to the value you enter into the __Issuer Signing Key__ text field above.

+### Trusted Issuers Directory

+A trusted issuers directory can be specified by either selecting a known directory name from the list or by typing a URL pointing to a directory using the same format as the [VCI directory](https://raw.githubusercontent.com/the-commons-project/vci-directory/main/vci-issuers.json).

+The known directory names are:
+ - `VCI`, corresponding to the VCI directory, and
+ - `test`, a directory containing test issuers, including the one for the SMART Health Card specification examples.

+>__Note__ : leave the Trusted Issuer Directory field empty to skip directory validation

 &nbsp;

 <!-- label:createCredential side:right-->